Nonprofit-Open-Data-Collective/nonprofit-open-data-collective.github.io/index.md

     subtitle: Our community is our best asset
     button_text: Ways to Connect
     button_url: /contact/
+section:
+    title: About the Collective
+    subtitle:
 ---

 ### Opening Data for Nonprofit Research

-The IRS maintains several important nonprofit databases to track the current population of exempt organizations, their annual 990 filings, and organizations that have closed.
-This data has been released in formats that are not always easy to use - ASCII text files, json files, and XML queries.
+Globally there are dozens of administrative or research databases to track the current population of third sector organizations.
+This data has oten been released in formats that are not always easy to use - ASCII text files, json files, and XML files.

-In order to make the data accessible to the research community, we have created scripts to download data from IRS websites, clean and process it, and export into familiar formats (CSV, Stata, SPSS, etc.).
+In order to make the data accessible to the research community we have created scripts to download, clean, and process data.

-We have begun the process to catalog and document these resources, and will begin sharing them through the Dataverse Open Data portal:
+We have begun to catalog and document these resources, and will begin sharing them through the Dataverse Open Data portal:

 <br>
 <br>